By Jason Homola

 A few years later we received a book from a local historian, describing the complete history of the house and the Patrick family, information that was unknown to us until we read the book.
 The first murder in Jefferson county happened in our front yard in the 1870s, when one of the Patrick brothers shot and killed another brother in a dispute over a dog!
 The brother that he killed was known to be very lazy and the only thing he liked to do was sit around and play his fiddle!

 When I read this and remembered the fiddle music during those nights, a cold electric sweat ran through my body.
 We also found out that the father of the boys is buried somewhere in the yard but there is no marker.

-The house has been peaceful now for a several years and hopefully the Patricks are now at peace.
+The house has been peaceful now for several years and hopefully, the Patricks are now at peace.

 I still get a chill when I hear fiddle music!

 Updated October 2019.